HappyCodingLover/third-time-games-leaderboard-server/README.md

 ## Description

-I have made mockup data as json file and saved it to `constants/Events.json`, `constants/Gamers.json` There are 10 events and 1000 gamers.
+I have made mockup data as json file and saved it in `constants/Events.json`, `constants/Gamers.json` There are 10 events and 1000 gamers.

 ```